Rack of Lamb with Ballymaloe Mint Butter

 - Serves: 4

-A rack of lamb is a great meal centrepiece.
-This recipe combines the flavour of Ballymaloe Mint Jelly with Dijon for a sumptuous butter, perfect for placing on top of your lamb.
-It’s great served with potatoes and steamed vegetables, but would be lovely with salad and crusty bread to soak up all the butter and juices.
+A beautifully-cooked rack of lamb is a true gourmet’s joy.
+This recipe combines the flavour of Ballymaloe Mint Jelly with Dijon mustard to create a sumptuous, decadent butter – the perfect addition to your lamb.
+We like to serve this dish with roast potatoes & steamed vegetables, but it’s equally well suited to being served with a fresh green salad & crusty bread to soak up all the butter and juices.

 - Olive oil